rust-lang/rust-wiki-backup/Rustpkg.md

 ##  Known packages that build with rustpkg ##

+If you maintain (or know of) another package that builds with rustpkg, then edit this page to add it!
+When [#10041](https://github.com/mozilla/rust/issues/10041) is implemented, the central package database will track this information automatically.

 * [alexcrichton/rs-splay](https://github.com/alexcrichton/rs-splay) (Splay tree library)
 * [alexcrichton/rust-compress](https://github.com/alexcrichton/rust-compress) (Data compression)
 * [bjz/cgmath-rs](https://github.com/bjz/cgmath-rs) (Linear algebra and math library for graphics)